The movement

 A tangible impact on the urban landscape

-Every shift from car to bike has an immediate impact on the urban environment.
+Every decision to bike instead of drive has an immediate impact on the urban environment.
 When a driver becomes a cyclist, a parking space is freed up.
-On a large scale, these changes allow us to rethink how we use our spaces.
+On a large scale, these changes make it possible to rethink how we use the spaces around us.

 Space-saving